Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/SafeWater/bluegreenalgae_copy1.aspx

-water exceed the Ontario Drinking Water Quality Standard.
-The risk of exposure of cyanotoxins from, ) Recreational Water Quality and Health: Cyanobacteria and their toxins - Health Canada Harmful Algae, rapidly increase when the water is warm, slow moving and full of nutrients such as nitrogen, to spot a potential blue-green algae bloom:Water appears green, blue, turquoise, or olive green.
+exceed the Ontario Drinking Water Quality Standard.
+The risk of exposure of cyanotoxins from municipal, ) Recreational Water Quality and Health: Cyanobacteria and their toxins - Health Canada Harmful Algae Blooms, increase when the water is warm, slow moving and full of nutrients such as nitrogen and phosphorous, a potential blue-green algae bloom:Water appears green, blue, turquoise, or olive green.
 Looks like scum, foam, mats, or paint floating on the water’s surface.
-Smells like rotting garbage, rotten
+Smells like rotting garbage, rotten eggs

 Glossary